ducdz2903/ducdz2903/README.md

 ## 🚀 About Me
-Someone who doesn't like coding that much, but still wanna learn
+Someone who doesn't like coding that much, but still want to learn

 ## 🛠 Skills